IWonderWhatThisAPIDoes/aili/translate/README.md

     // to determine the desired appearence of the Vis tree let mapping = apply_stylesheet(&compiled_stylesheet, &state);

-    // Create a renderer that will paste the desired properties
+    // Create a writer that will paste the desired properties
     // into the Vis tree
-    let mut renderer = Renderer::new(vis);
+    let mut writer = VisTreeWriter::new(vis);

-    // First let the renderer know which node maps
+    // First let the writer know which node maps
-    // to the root of the Vis tree renderer.update_root(Some(Selectable::node(state.root())));
+    // to the root of the Vis tree writer.update_root(Some(Selectable::node(state.root())));

     // Fill in the Vis tree and style it according to the stylesheet
     //
     // This creates new Vis entities that correspond to visible
     // State entities.
-The renderer is stateful so this can be called
+The writer is stateful so this can be called
-    // multiple times without recreating the entire Vis tree. renderer.update(mapping);
+    // multiple times without recreating the entire Vis tree. writer.update(mapping);
 }
 ```